 5. Fuel management

 One of the largest expenses you have in your operation is likely to be fuel management.
 Fuel prices are something you should heed, but you should not solely rely on that knowledge.
 Be prepared for eventual changes in prices and have fuel management programs active always.
-You should constantly try to procure fuel-efficient technologies like fuel cards for small businesses, as well as extra transmission gears, maybe as much as ten speeds.
+You should constantly try to procure fuel-efficient technologies such as fuel cards or fuel cards for small businesses if you’re a smaller business, as well as extra transmission gears, maybe as much as ten speeds.
 Your work does not stop if fuel prices are stable, or even at a record low.

 6. Replacing old with new